 Cooking recipes for practicing adding fractions

-2. Moves learning from concrete to abstract.
+2. Active learning strategies move learning from concrete to abstract.

 According to Jean Piaget’s research on learning theory, children master concepts by progressing through three levels of knowledge: concrete, pictorial, and abstract.
 Let’s apply these levels to math.
 When a student is learning how to add it’s common for them to start by laying out objects such as beans or counters in front of them and counting how many there are.
 This is the concrete level.
 Next, the pictorial stage has students looking at diagrams and pictures of real objects and adding those.
 Finally, in the abstract stage, students use the abstract symbol of the addition sign and digits to add.